mo7morad/My_Apple-Developer-Academy_Journey/AppleAcademy-Ch0-PrimeShift/README.md

 ## About

-PrimeShift is my starter SwiftUI project for Challenge 0.
+PrimeShift is my starter INDIVIDUAL SwiftUI project for Challenge 0.
 I built it to practice the basics of Xcode and SwiftUI layout.

 This app currently has **one screen** (not two): a simple list inside a `NavigationStack`.